fioletoven/dc09/README.md

 - Listens for incoming DC09 dialler connections.
 - Optional encryption with a user-provided key (16, 24, or 32 bytes).
 - Optional `NAK` response for received messages.
+- Assign distinct keys to different account names using scenario files.

 ### Usage